Lucevar/beautiful-jekyll/lists/Dungeons.md

 **Kunirai** - LCO
 **Maba-Ilu** - LCO
 **Mallapi** - LCO, M&C
-**Mamaea** - [Mamaea Awakened](https://www.nexusmods.com/morrowind/mods/46096) by *Team Flamboyant Armigers* - shameless plug, I was on the team that made this one!, M&C
+**Mamaea** - [Mamaea Awakened](https://www.nexusmods.com/morrowind/mods/46096) by *Team Flamboyant Armigers* - shameless plug, I was on the team that made this one!, M&C. Mamaea Awakened and M&C are compatible with each other.
 **Mannammu** - LCO, M&C
 **Maran-Adon** - M&C
 **Masseranit** - LCO